 Accounts can be opened in the single name of the illiterate person using thumb impression.
-However, the opening of a joint account with illiterate person is not permitted in banks.
-Such persons should personally come to the bank, with a person (normally a close relative) to withdraw cash along with their passbook.
+Normally, the opening of a joint account with an illiterate person is not permitted in banks.
+Such customers should personally come to the bank, with a person (normally a close relative) to withdraw cash along with their passbook.
 The Authorised Officer of the Bank would compare the Photo and thumb impression available in the Bank’s record and allow withdrawal of the money from his/her account.
 No checkbooks would be issued to illiterate persons.

 Accounts of blind and low vision customers: